-Anna has studied with the College of Integrated Veterinary Therapies (CIVT), and is the broadcaster and host of award winning podcast, ‘A Dog’s Life‘
+Anna has studied with the College of Integrated Veterinary Therapies (CIVT), and is the broadcaster and host of award-winning podcast, ‘A Dog’s Life‘

 Firstly, tell us about your fabulous podcast ‘A Dog’s Life‘ and your work as a dog behaviourist.

-My award nominated podcast ‘A Dog’s life’ (streaming on all platforms) helps ‘pet parents’ navigate living with dogs in a modern world.
+My award-nominated podcast ‘A Dog’s life’ (streaming on all platforms) helps ‘pet parents’ navigate living with dogs in a modern world.
 I talk to scientists, experts – people who have and are changing our understanding of dogs – on everything from emotional intelligence to nutrition to behaviour, delving deep into subjects like homeopathy, telepathic communication and the pet food scandal.
 I chat about the cultural legacy of dogs in art, literature, film.
 Covering topical issues like banning Greyhound racing, dog theft to training and travelling with your pooch.
-It’s thought provoking, alternative, and not a little bit subversive.
+It’s thought-provoking, alternative, and not a little bit subversive.
 Its inspiration – my lifelong passion for dogs, my radio experience co-hosting Barking at the Moon on BBC Radio London, not least my first Bull Terrier, Molly.

 As a Nutrition and Behaviour expert, I fuse my Psychology degree with my study at the College of Integrated Veterinary Therapies to offer a holistic view to behaviour and training.
-With over 20 years’ experience living with dogs in London, I like to help turn a dog’s worlds into a game based on rules and teamwork.
+With over 20 years’ experience living with dogs in London, I like to help turn a dog’s world into a game based on rules and teamwork.

 When did get Mr Binks and what breed is he?

 Mr Binks arrived in 2014 aged two and a half, and has just celebrated his 10th birthday.
 He is an English Toy Terrier (ETT) and one of the 23 native breeds, deemed vulnerable by the Kennel Club.
 Last year only 70 ETT’s were born in the UK, compared to over 50,000 Labradors!
 His breeder wanted to find him a forever home, where he would receive the appropriate care and rehabilitation.
 Mr Binks had his left removed as a nine – month pup, due to a condition he has called Legg Calves Perthes disease.
 Fortunately, we’ve managed this with acupuncture, red light therapy, a raw food diet, supplements, and lots of love!
-He has blossomed and takes being the co-host of A DOG’S LIFE with under stated confidence.
+He has blossomed and takes being the co-host of A DOG’S LIFE with understated confidence.